 Universal Biosensors share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Universal Biosensors's is 0.6151.
-This would suggest that Universal Biosensors's shares are less volatile than average (for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Universal Biosensors's is 1.1227.
+This would suggest that Universal Biosensors's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Universal Biosensors overview

-Universal Biosensors, Inc., through its subsidiary, Universal Biosensors Pty Ltd, designs and develops electrochemical cells in Australia.
-The company focuses on the research, development, and manufacture of medical or testing devices.
-It uses electrochemical cell technology platform to develop point of use devices for various industries, including healthcare, food and drink, and agriculture.
-The company offers prothrombin time international normalized ratio coagulation test strips; Sentia Free Sulphite test strips; and coagulation testing and calibration services, as well as distributes Siemens' Xprecia Stride Coagulation Analyzer.
+Universal Biosensors, Inc., through its subsidiary, Universal Biosensors Pty Ltd, operates as a biosensors company in Australia.
+The company focuses on the development, manufacture, and commercialization of point-of-use devices for measuring analytes across various industries.
+It offers SENTIA Wine Analyzer to test Free Sulphur Dioxide; prothrombin time international normalized ratio coagulation test strips; Sentia Free Sulphite test strips; and coagulation testing and calibration services, as well as distributes Siemens' Xprecia Stride Coagulation Analyzer.
 The company has a license agreement with LifeScan Global Corporation to develop a biosensor strip and a meter to be used for the detection and monitoring of diabetes in animals.
-Universal Biosensors, Inc. was incorporated in 2001 and is based in Rowville, Australia.
+Universal Biosensors, Inc. was incorporated in 2001 and is headquartered in Rowville, Australia.

 Frequently asked questions